Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Further Details of Experiments

 \textbf{Image Generation.} When picking bird images from the CUB dataset, we use the provided pixel-level segmentation masks to crop each bird from its original background.
 Then we decide which environment they should be placed in and select either a water background like ocean and lake or a land background like bamboo forest and broadleaf forest sourced from the Places dataset \cite{zhou2017places}.
 We randomly select $70\%$ of the images in the CUB dataset as a training set and the remaining $30\%$ as a testing set and generate our dataset for training and testing based on the split CUB dataset.

 \textbf{Feature Extraction.} Based on the dataset, we use the Pytorch torchvision implementation of the ResNet50 model \cite{he2016deep} with the pre-trained weights to extract the feature of the images, obtaining a dataset of the feature vector of 2048 dimensions.
-Then we apply principal components analysis (PCA) to reduce the dimensions of the feature vector to $500$ based on the whole training data $\mathcal{D}_1$ and $\mathcal{D}_2$.
+Then we apply principal components analysis (PCA) to reduce the dimensions of the feature vector to $500$ based on the whole training data $\bar{\mathcal{D}}_1$ and $\bar{\mathcal{D}}_2$.
 We apply the same dimensionality reduction transformation to data in other environments.

 \textbf{Experiment Setup.} We run FAIR-Linear with Gumbel approximation on the dataset.
 Following the standard setting, we apply the logistic loss and Adam optimizer using a learning rate of $1e-2$, weight decay of $1e-4$, and batch size $4096$ for $10000$ iterations.
 In each iteration, one gradient descent update of the neural network parameters in $g$ and the Gumbel logits parameter $\omega$ is conducted based on $5$ gradient ascent updates of the neural network parameters in $f$.
 We fix $\gamma$ as $200$.
+For any methods that use data in $\bar{\mathcal{D}}_1$ and $\bar{\mathcal{D}}_2$, it is trained in a random subset $\mathcal{D}_k \in \bar{\mathcal{D}}_k$ with $|\mathcal{D}_k|=30k$.
 The implementation details for all the estimators are:

-(1) Oracle: it runs logistic regression with $\ell_1$ penalty and penalty weight $\alpha=0.001$ on the oracle environment for $1000$ iterations.
+(1) Oracle: it runs logistic regression with $\ell_1$ penalty and penalty weight $\alpha=0.001$ on the oracle environment $\mathcal{D}_3$ for $1000$ iterations.